-It is essential to try and reach an agreement on the division of your family assets and to embody such agreement in a separation agreement (outside of divorce proceedings) or in a court order (within divorce proceedings).
+Whether the marriage is between a man and woman or same-sex, it is essential to try and reach an agreement on the division of your family assets and to embody such agreement in a separation agreement (outside of divorce proceedings) or in a court order (within divorce proceedings).

-If this is not done then either party can resurrect financial issues in the future even against each other’s estate after death.
+If this is not done, then either party can resurrect financial issues in the future, even against each other’s estate after death.

-We understand that family matters can be difficult and we are here to help and guide you through the process and the stress associated.
+We understand that family matters can be difficult, and we are here to help and guide you through the process and the stress associated.